denten-books/plain-text/main.md

 the surface level and in this also finds a palindrome, which, not only resembles the pipes visually, but is in itself a surface-revealing inscription that in some sense literally makes the pipes visible again, through the snow.
-Although it impossible for the word "pipe" to reach beyond the page as representation, the text draws attention to the sound structure of metonymic inscription, inviting the reader to perform consonance and to pronounce the round vowels, thus shaping the body in accordance with the image: the body as a pipe of sound.
-The moment of bodily reenactment frees paper-bound representation from the confines of the medium.
+Although it is impossible for the word "pipe" to reach beyond the page as representation, the text draws attention to the sound structure of metonymic inscription, inviting the reader to perform consonance and to pronounce the round vowels, thus shaping the body in accordance with the image: the body as sound pipe.
+The moment of bodily reenactment briefly transcends representational and paper-bound confines of the medium.
 The reader makes the "making of the literary technique obvious," obvious.
-In this lies the prevalent characteristic of Nabokov's mature work, which often seeks to transcend the page through sheer recursion and multilayeredness of literary technique.
+In this lies the prevalent characteristic of Nabokov's mature work, which often seeks to lift off from the page through sheer recursion and multilayeredness of literary technique.

-Yet for all the language games, literary technique in the sense used by the formalists remains bound to its medium.
+Yet for all the language games, literary technique in the sense used by the formalists remains tied to the medium.
 Were someone to ask: What lies beneath the text?
 The literal answer would have to be: paper or furniture.
 Reading for surface or depth at the level of representation can only begin to approach the material conditions of textual dissemination.
 Language contains traces of labor